Christian Bryant: Arizona Cardinals (second stint)

-On December 28, 2016, Bryant was signed by the Cardinals off the Giants' practice squad.
+On December 28, 2016, Bryant was signed by the Arizona Cardinals off the Giants' practice squad.
 He was waived by the Cardinals on May 11, 2017.

 Cleveland Browns

 On August 23, 2017, Bryant signed with the Cleveland Browns.
-He was waived on September 1, 2017, during roster cutdowns.
+He was waived by Cleveland on September 1, during final roster cutdowns.

 Birmingham Iron

-In 2018, Bryant signed with the Birmingham Iron of the Alliance of American Football for the 2019 season.
+On September 20, 2018, Bryant signed with the Birmingham Iron of the Alliance of American Football.
 He was waived before the start of the regular season, but was re-signed on February 19, 2019.
-He was waived again on March 4, 2019.
-He was added to the team's rights list and re-signed to a contract on April 1, 2019.
+Bryant was waived again on March 4.
+He was added to the team's rights list and re-signed to a contract on April 1.
 The league ceased operations in April 2019.